EvgeniiZorin/Handbook_Databases/README.md

 | `\dt` | show tables ONLY, without `id_seq` |
 | `\d second_table` | check columns and details of a table in a database |

+**Database Normalization**

+Denormalized dataset - all the data is combined in one dataset, without adhering to the database rules.
+To enter to a database, data has to have data integrity and adhere to some rules of good database design.
+Normalization of a database table - structuring it in such a way that it doesn't and cannot express *redundant information*.

+There are some normal forms (NF) which start with the most important (dangerous) at 1NF and continue to the less dangerous ones with increasing number.
+These are basically like safety assessment levels, starting from broader one to the more detailed ones.

+1NF:
+- Row order should NOT be used to convey information;
+- Every column needs to have a single value of a single data type;
+- Primary key (one or several) needs to be present;
+- Every row should be unique and not be repeated;
+- Not storing a repeating group of data items on a single row; instead, should be stored in a separate table referencing the main table via foreign key;

+2NF:
+- update anomaly: insertion anomaly;
+- each non-key attribute must depend on the entire primary key;

+- Level 1: 1NF - first normal form; make database satisfy the 1NF = 1) every column / attribute needs to have a single value and 2) each row should be unique
+- Level 2: 2NF: - 1) must be in 1NF and 2) all non-key attributes must be fully dependent on candidate key (if a non-key column is partially dependent on candidate key, then split them into separate tables); 3) every table should have primary key and relationship between the tables should be formed using foreign key;
+ - Candidate key - set of columns which uniquely identify a record.
+ -
+- 3NF
+- 4NF

 ---

 # Database